Implementing Median Algorithm with Two Binary Heaps

 So, how about using a balanced binary tree, where the complexity for insertions, deletions, and searches is O(logN)?
 Would that work?

-For instance, using Java's TreeSet
+For example, using Java's TreeSet

 container, which is based on a Red-Black tree, addNum